tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

 3.6.
 Consensus Parameters

-   The bandwidth auths listen for several consensus parameters to tweak
+   The bandwidth auths listen for several consensus parameters to tweak behavior.
-   behavior:

-    "bwauthpid=1"
+   In the absence of any consensus parameters, the default behavior is to use the PID control code to produce values identical to Section 2, by using default values of:

+     K_p = 1.0, K_i = 0, K_d = 0, as well as bwauthcircs=0.

+   This equivalence was proved in Section 3.1, and has been observed in practice.

+   The available consensus parameters are:

+    "bwauthpid=0"
-       If present, enables the PID control features in Section 3.
+       If present, entirely disables the PID control features in Section 3 and computes bandwidths according to Section 2.

+       Setting this value to temporarily disable PID feedback is not recommended, because it causes the PID code to lose interim recorded state.

+       To temporarily disable PID feedback, simply remove all consensus parameters, and the system will compute Section 2 values while retaining PID state.

     "bwauthcircs=1"
        If present, F_node is multiplied by (1.0 - circ_fail_rate)
        as described in Section 3.1.

+    "bwauthbestratio=0"
+       If absent, the larger of stream bandwidth vs filtered bandwidth is used to compute F_node.

+       If present, only filtered stream bandwidth ratios are used.

+    "bwauthnsbw=1"
+       If present, uses consensus bandwidth to determine new bandwidth values.

+       If absent, uses descriptor bandwidth instead of feeding back PID control values.
+This may be functionally equivalent to NS bandwidth so long as T_i is non-zero, because error will get accumulated in pid_error_sum as opposed to the consensus value itself.

     "bwauthkp=N"
-       Sets K_p to N/10000.0
+       Sets K_p to N/10000.0.
+If absent, K_p=1.0.

     "bwauthti=N"
        Sets T_i to N/10000.0.
-For T_i=0, K_i is set to 0.
+If T_i=0 or absent, K_i is set to 0.

     "bwauthtd=N"
        Sets T_d to N/10000.0.
+If absent, K_d=0.

     "bwauthtidecay=N"
        Sets T_i_decay to N/10000.0.
 T_i_decay is an parameter